 Works directly associated with the proposal (i.e., the installation of infrastructure and tracking) will occur predominantly on areas of exotic pasture.
-It is anticipated that some form of ecological restoration work, in the form of riparian planting and/or wetland enhancement will occur adjacent to waterways an/or in low lying areas of the site.
+Culverts may also be installed to manage stormwater.
+Ecological restoration work, in the form of riparian planting and wetland enhancement will occur adjacent to waterways.